abubeck/docker_blink_demo/Readme.md

-# Introduction slides
 # Introduction into source code
 The source code uses the bcm2835 library to light up LEDs on the blinkt! extension of the raspberry pi.
+The main program implements the larson animation from the blinkt python examples.

 # Crosscompiling with docker